 Visiting this report right after Viewer asset (prop 30) creation shows no data; that is expected at this point in the integration.

-After you configure Experience Platform Tags, the following will be set up for the integration:
+After you configure Experience Platform Tags, the following is set up for the integration:

 To configure Experience Platform Tags for the integration: